 A patent doesn’t create a business.

-What happens after filing matters more than the filing itself.
+What it creates is an opportunity to build one.
+And what happens after filing usually matters far more than the filing itself.

 That’s where ideas turn into products.